rootjaxk/ADScanner/README.md

 ## Features
  - Overall domain risk score - explain risk to management in a quantitative way
- - Executive summary for management - get senior management on side
+ - Executive summary for management produced by GPT - get senior management on side
  - Risk prioritisation summary - understand the correct order of remediation
  - Quick and easy to run - no technical skills required
  - Run on any domain joined system - no admin privileges required